-Unless he drives for more than one team, each driver may use no more than four power units during a Championship season.
+Unless he drives for more than one team, each driver may use no more than three power units during a Championship season.
 The number will be increased by one for any driver using a power unit provided by a manufacturer or supplier taking part in their first Championship season.

 Should a driver use more than four of any one of the elements during a Championship season, a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
 Penalties will be applied according to the following table and will be cumulative:

 |The first time a 4th of any of the elements is used||10 place grid penalty|